Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 When a company files a 10-K/A or 10-Q/A, it is restating previously reported financial data.
 Most datasets silently overwrite the original values.
 Valuein keeps both.

-The original filing and the amendment each have their own knowledge_at timestamp.
+The original filing and the amendment each have their own accepted_at timestamp.
 The is_amendment flag on the filing table distinguishes them.
 You can query original-only, amended-only, or compare both.

-- Both original and restated values stored with distinct knowledge_at
+• Both original and restated values stored with distinct accepted_at

 Query both original and restated values